ethereumproject/social-fork-analysis/README.md

   (2) extract data from the DOM, and

-  (3) compile relevant data into simple data structures.
+  (3) compile relevant data into simple data structures and store them within a LevelDB snapshot.

 The scraping tools search defined social media networks, filtering relevant content created by the Ethereum community between: